-There is no clear-cut answer to the question posed above.
-It is obvious that our views and opinions are affected by each of the aforementioned factors.
-However, we would like to take a look at how our perception of the world affects the language we speak.
+There’s no clear-cut answer to that question.
+However, we’d like to take a look at how our perception of the world affects the language we speak.

-An economist Keith Chen has shown in his research that people who use a “timeless” language (e.g. Chinese) are able to save up to 30% more money per year than those whose language distinguished between the present and the future.
+Here’s a helpful example.
+Consider how language is connected not only with the perception of time, but also with our ability to save.
+Economist Keith Chen has shown in his research that people who use a “timeless” language are able to save up to 30% more money per year than those whose language distinguished between the present and the future.

-This is due to the fact that when we perceive the future as something distant and uncertain, it is more difficult for us to get motivated to put money aside.
+When we perceive the future as something distant and uncertain, it’s more difficult for us to get motivated to put money aside.

 CAUSE, ACTION, RESULT

-It turns out that language affects not only the way we experience the passage of time or the degree of the development of our spatial intelligence, but also the determination of causality and purposefulness of events.
+Language affects the way we experience the passage of time and spatial intelligence.
+It also determines the causality and purposefulness of events.

 Another experiment conducted by Lara Boroditksy involved speakers of English, Spanish and Japanese.
 Their lexical and grammatical systems determine the way they memorize given events and how they evaluate them.